-Buttery croissants, fresh blueberries, and a cream cheese filling are baked in a delicious custard for a decadent breakfast or brunch dish that will be the star of your table!
+Buttery croissants, fresh blueberries, and a cream cheese filling are baked in a delicious custard for a decadent, but simple, Blueberry Cheesecake French Toast Casserole that will be the star of your table!

 French Toast conjures up very specific childhood memories for me.
 For years I'd forgotten that I once liked it, and once I recalled, I was newly obsessed.

 This recipe for Blueberry Cheesecake French Toast Casserole is a combination of those childhood French Toast memories, my love of almond croissants (reflected in my French Apple Cake), and my days working in the bakery making bread pudding with leftover muffins, brioche, scones, or, my favorite, croissants.

 In this recipe, I placed almond scented croissants in a casserole dish, dolloped a tasty cheesecake mixture in the middle, topped it with juicy blueberries, and baked it up with a sweetened custard for a cheesecakey, French Toasty, fruity breakfast or brunch dish you will absolutely devour!

 - EASY TO MAKE - Although it looks and sounds rather fancy, this is one of the easiest recipes to put together!

 - MAKE AHEAD - This French Toast Casserole can be assembled the night before and baked in the morning, freeing you up for another cup of coffee and a moment to breathe before your day begins.

 - INEXPENSIVE - Day old croissants work even better, and are usually half price!